Swiss-Library-Service-Platform/Primo-VE-Normalization-Rules/README.md

 - Instituzions Zones: contains normalization rules of Display Fields and Local fields from 1 to 50, which are manually implemented in every IZ.
 Normalization rules for Search and Facet contains "s&f" in rule's name.
 - Others: normalization rules for Local fields from 1 to 50, manually implemented only in some specific IZ.

-Please note: Out-Of-the-Box normalization rules are a subject to change followed by Primo VE releases.
+Please note: Out-Of-the-Box normalization rules are subject to change followed by Primo VE releases.
 The normalization rules published in this channel might not be the latest version published in Alma and thus, not relevant once a release becomes available.